God Is Still Good

 “In He Will Be Enough, Katie takes readers by the hand into the world of Scripture and walks them through their hard days with the hope of Christ.
 Reading Katie’s book will help you discover the multifaceted diamond of Christ in all of his splendor for every difficult day and season of life.”
 Dave Jenkins, Executive Director, Servants of Grace Ministries; Executive Editor, Theology for Life Magazine; Host, Equipping You in Grace; Author, The Word Explored and The Word Matters

 Loving My Children

 Biblical love is more than a feeling, and it takes more than love at first sight to persevere through the trials and temptations of motherhood.
 Through the process of writing Loving My Children: Embracing Biblical Motherhood, God taught me more about his love for his children—demonstrated in the gospel of Jesus Christ—and how that love informs and transforms how I love my own children.
 Studying the Bible and examples of godly women for this book prepared me to embrace Christ-like love for my family in a way I didn’t see coming.

 I wrote the manuscript before three of my children were diagnosed with a rare genetic condition, and I’m so grateful for how God used it to equip me to apply the gospel and doctrines of grace to motherhood, giving me solid ground to stand on when everything else in our home seemed to shake.

 The material has been taught several times to the moms in my church, and it was published and made available for broader use in 2015.
-I love hearing from women who are reading and studying Loving My Children together!
-You can download a free study guide on my resource page.
+A free study guide is available on my resource page, and I love hearing from women who are reading Loving My Children together!

 I’m still in the trenches with little ones, and the truths I learned while writing continue to impact how I think about God, parenting, and children—every day.
 I hope my book does the same for you.